starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 You can mix and nest literals, arrays, structs and tuples.

 Starknet is waiting a list of felt.
-All these examples are valid :
+All these examples are valid:

 ```typescript
 type Order2 = {